harshkaria/harshkaria/site/content/posts/why-icl-works.md

 ## Why does ICL work?

-Research has been conducted to correlate in context learning with term frequencies present in the training data (Razeghi et al., 2022).
+Research has been conducted to correlate in context learning with term frequencies present in the training data (Razeghi et al., 2022) in a theoretical space.
 Practically, Min et al. (2022) identify four key concepts in ICL:

 1. Input-label mapping
 2. Distribution of inputs